junxit/us-congress-code/title-50/chapter-12/sec-191a.md

 # § 191a.
 Transfer of Secretary of Transportation’s powers to Secretary of Navy when Coast Guard operates as part of Navy

-When the Coast Guard operates as a part of the Navy pursuant to section 3 11 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14, the powers conferred on the Secretary of Transportation by section 191 22 See References in Text note below. of this title, shall vest in and be exercised by the Secretary of the Navy.
+When the Coast Guard operates as a part of the Navy pursuant to section 3 11 See References in Text note below. of title 14, the powers conferred on the Secretary of Transportation by section 191 1 of this title, shall vest in and be exercised by the Secretary of the Navy.

 ## Source credit